AWS Transit Gateway Orchestrator Plan¶

 8. Disable Aviatrix Transit GW for Hybrid Connection¶

-This step deletes the eth1 interface and other resources associated with the Aviatrix Transit GW from Transit Gateway Orchestrator.
+This step deletes the eth1 interface and other resources associated with the Aviatrix Transit GW from AWS Transit Gateway Orchestrator.

 9. Delete Security Domain¶